Contract of Bailment:

 Right to claim damages:

-The bailor can recover damages from the bailee if any damage caused to the goods bailed due to the bailee’s negligence.
+The bailor can recover damages from the bailee if any damage is caused to the goods bailed due to the bailee’s negligence.

 Right to claim Increase/profit: